 As of December 31, 2017 and 2016, White Mountains used quoted market prices or other observable inputs to determine fair value for approximately 94% of the investment portfolio.
-Investments valued using Level 1 inputs include fixed maturity investments, primarily investments in U.S. Treasuries, short-term investments, which include U.S. Treasury Bills and common equity securities.
+Investments valued using Level 1 inputs include fixed maturity investments in U.S. Treasuries, short-term investments, which include U.S. Treasury Bills and common equity securities.
 Investments valued using Level 2 inputs include fixed maturity investments, which have been disaggregated into classes, including debt securities issued by corporations, mortgage and asset-backed securities, municipal obligations, and foreign government, agency and provincial obligations.
 Investments valued using Level 2 inputs also include certain passive exchange traded funds ("ETFs") that track U.S. stock indices such as the S&P 500 but are traded on foreign exchanges, which management values using the fund manager's published NAV to account for the difference in market close times.
-Fair value estimates for investments that trade infrequently and have few or no observable market prices are classified as Level 3 measurements.
-Investments valued using Level 3 fair value estimates are based upon unobservable inputs and include investments in certain fixed maturity investments, common equity securities and other long-term investments where quoted market prices are unavailable or are not considered reasonable.
+Fair value estimates for investments valued using Level 3 fair value estimates are based upon unobservable inputs and include investments in certain fixed maturity investments, common equity securities and other long-term investments where quoted market prices are unavailable or are not considered reasonable.
 Transfers between levels are based on investments held as of the beginning of the period.